Updated June 6, 2020 (185 total falls)

 - Enchanted Falls * (60 ft total)(FKS): Located deep in a remote canyon, Enchanted Falls includes two large pools and two waterfall segments.
 What stands out most about this falls is the incredible lushness of the surrounding cirque with an abundance of moss and ferns clinging to the cliffs.
 The upper segment is ~45 feet and the lower segment ~15 ft.
 The approach to this falls entails substantial off-trail travel among thick poison oak thickets.

-- Leprechaun Falls * (20 ft est.): Large pool and pretty falls.
+- Leprechaun Falls * (20 ft est.): Another large pool and pretty falls in a lush setting.

 - Eagle Creek Falls (50 ft est.): A beautiful falls on a tributary that drops into the Arroyo Seco River.

 - Spire Falls (55 ft over two segments): A spectacular setting with a blue plunge pool and smooth rock face.